 This year, we’ve been looking back at the 40th anniversary of court-ordered busing to desegregate Boston’s public school system.

-In June 1974, Judge W. Arthur Garrity ruled that the Boston Public Schools had failed to integrate, and so, as a temporary fix, thousands of kids were ordered to take school buses across town to different neighborhoods, with the goal of creating racial balance in city schools.
+In June 1974, Judge W. Arthur Garrity ruled that the Boston Public Schools had failed to integrate, and ordered thousands of kids bussed to different schools around the city with the goal of creating racial balance in the classroom.